Personal trainers help others to achieve their fitness goals. It's an ideal career for anyone who is passionate about

 - problem solving and stress management skills

 - the ability to use information technology for a range of purposes including record keeping, class scheduling, session reminders, sales and invoicing, client and group management and analysing your clients' progress.

 With growing numbers of people entering the fitness industry, it's advisable to get as much relevant work experience as possible.
-This will not only provide the opportunity to obtain a deeper knowledge and understanding of the industry, it will also give you a chance to do some essential networking with other fitness professionals as well as getting your face seen by potential clients.
+This will not only provide the opportunity to obtain a deeper knowledge and understanding of the industry, but it will also give you a chance to do some essential networking with other fitness professionals as well as getting your face seen by potential clients.

 Although it's possible to start a training course or apprenticeship to become a personal trainer with no prior relevant experience, many employers, as well as prospective clients, will expect you to have acquired relevant, active experience in the fitness sector.

-There are a number of different types of employer you could work for.
+There are different types of employer you could work for.
 These include:

 - leisure centres